ApexRMS/cscape/README.md

-# carep
+# cscape
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SynroSim Package for doing Circuitscape simulations.